YaroslavSuprun/language-learning-db/README.md

-# Language Learning Video Caption Database
+# Video Caption Database for Language Learning

 **Author:** Yaroslav Suprun

-A language learning database with a web UI, built for COMP 3005 at Carleton University.
-Users can browse Spanish-language videos, view timestamped captions, and look up translations in English and Ukrainian.
-Includes caption search functionality.
+A web app for language learners that lets users browse Spanish-language videos, view timestamped captions, and look up English and Ukrainian translations.
+Built on a relational SQLite schema (5 tables, N:N relationships) designed to support arbitrary languages — adding a new language requires only data inserts, no structural changes.
+Includes caption search functionality and SQL scripts for database creation and sample data population.

 ## Tech Stack